Completed in 1904, for Edward Collings Knight, Jr. (1863-1936)

 Sydney Jones Colford Jr.

-Sydney Jones Colford Jr., of New York & Newport R.I.
+Sydney Jones Colford Jr., of New York City & Newport, Rhode Island

 Harry St. Francis Black